Circulatory system: Arteries

 Animation of a typical human red blood cell cycle in the circulatory system.
 This animation occurs at a faster rate (~20 seconds of the average 60-second cycle) and shows the red blood cell deforming as it enters capillaries, as well as the bars changing color as the cell alternates in states of oxygenation along the circulatory system.

 The human arterial system originates from the aortic arches and from the dorsal aortae starting from week 4 of embryonic life.
 The first and second aortic arches regress and form only the maxillary arteries and stapedial arteries respectively.
 The arterial system itself arises from aortic arches 3, 4 and 6 (aortic arch 5 completely regresses).

 The dorsal aortae, present on the dorsal side of the embryo, are initially present on both sides of the embryo.
 They later fuse to form the basis for the aorta itself.
 Approximately thirty smaller arteries branch from this at the back and sides.
 These branches form the intercostal arteries, arteries of the arms and legs, lumbar arteries and the lateral sacral arteries.
 Branches to the sides of the aorta will form the definitive renal, suprarenal and gonadal arteries.
 Finally, branches at the front of the aorta consist of the vitelline arteries and umbilical arteries.
 The vitelline arteries form the celiac, superior and inferior mesenteric arteries of the gastrointestinal tract.
 After birth, the umbilical arteries will form the internal iliac arteries.

 Veins

 The human venous system develops mainly from the vitelline veins, the umbilical veins and the cardinal veins, all of which empty into the sinus venosus.

 Function

 About 98.5% of the oxygen in a sample of arterial blood in a healthy human, breathing air at sea-level pressure, is chemically combined with hemoglobin molecules.
 About 1.5% is physically dissolved in the other blood liquids and not connected to hemoglobin.
 The hemoglobin molecule is the primary transporter of oxygen in vertebrates.

 Clinical significance

 Many diseases affect the circulatory system.
 These include a number of cardiovascular diseases, affecting the heart and blood vessels; hematologic diseases that affect the blood, such as anemia, and lymphatic diseases affecting the lymphatic system.
-Cardiologists are medical professionals which specialise in the heart, and cardiothoracic surgeons specialise in operating on the heart and its surrounding areas.
+Cardiologists are medical professionals who specialise in the heart, and cardiothoracic surgeons specialise in operating on the heart and its surrounding areas.
 Vascular surgeons focus on the blood vessels.